JacobCWard/SWOTxt/README.md

 # SWOTxt
 A command line based SWOT analysis tool.

+Still a fairly vague concept in my mind...

 ## Ideas/Goals/etc.
+swotxt -n -- begins 'new SWOT' dialog.
-swotxt -s [message] -- adds strength
+swotxt -s [message] -- adds strength to default SWOT
-swotxt -w [message] -- adds weakness
+swotxt -w [message] -- adds weakness to default SWOT
-swotxt -o [message] -- adds opportunity
+swotxt -o [message] -- adds opportunity to default SWOT
-swotxt -t [message] -- adds threat
+swotxt -t [message] -- adds threat to default SWOT

 ## SWOT Explanation
 SWOT Analyses are commonly used in business environments to determine the environment in which a project will be carried out.